memfault/interrupt/_drafts/offensive-programming.md

 ### Resource Depletion

-Although using dynamic memory in embedded systems is sometimes frowned upon, it is often necessary in complex systems that don't have enough static memory to go around.
+Although using dynamic memory in embedded systems is sometimes frowned upon, it is often necessary for complex systems that don't have enough static memory to go around.
 Even when dynamic memory is used, running out of memory should rarely occur.
 When memory is low, systems should adapt and put back pressure on any data flowing into the system and rate-limit memory-intensive operations.